Skip to main content

 Is aim point green reading better than visual reading?

-It is a different, systematic approach that many golfers find more consistent, but it requires real practice to execute well and is not the only legitimate method — traditional visual reading remains effective for many players.
+It is a different, systematic approach that many golfers find more consistent.
+But it requires real practice to execute well and is not the only legitimate method.
+This means traditional visual reading remains effective for many players.

 Do I need special training to use aim point?

-Some instruction helps, since feeling slope percentage accurately and converting it consistently into an aim point is itself a trained skill that takes deliberate practice to develop.
+Some instruction helps, since feeling slope percentage accurately and converting it reliably into an aim point is itself a trained skill that takes deliberate practice to develop.

 Related guides & benchmarks